 Juniper Networks announced a new rugged router for deployment in harsh environments to enable machine-to-machine communications.
-The LN2600 is a rack- and wall-mounted device with the security and routing functions of a branch SRX appliance
+The LN2600 is a rack- and wall-mounted device with the security and routing functions of a branch SRX appliance and the design specifications to survive exposure to extreme temperatures, liquids and particulates.

 The Juniper LN2600 gives the company a solid product to address the so-called "Internet of Things" movement that Cisco has identified as a major opportunity for networking companies, said Bob Laliberte, senior analyst at Milford, Mass.-based Enterprise Strategy Group.
 As IT organizations strive to connect smart meters, oil and gas field services, and heavy industrial systems to IP networks, they are finding they need rugged equipment that can survive in those environments.
 "It appears [Juniper] has done all their homework so that they can go into those harsh environments," Laliberte said.